nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/My Spark List.md

 - Talking sense to someone

 ### Key concepts I keep coming back to
+- How Religion is almost at the root of everything bad, Why education keeps failing us & how to deliver education that can stand the test of time.
+- We should document our lives.
+- How jokes can make everything better.
+- I respect you too much to not tell you the truth
+- How "Child Psychology" is one of the most fascinating things you can come across.
 ### Fun facts about me that I am proud of
 - I will have to #status/💭think about that
 ### Random words & things that I resonate with